Sherwin Gatchalian: Mayor of Valenzuela (2004–2013)

-He formulated the "WIN ang Edukasyon Program".
-Gatchalian initiated various education programs, such as public schools including the Valenzuela City School of Mathematics and Science, accessibility to college education particularly in the Pamantasan ng Lungsod ng Valenzuela and Valenzuela City Polytechnic College, school-based "K to 6 In-School Feeding Program" that mobilized communities; empowerment of parents through the Nanay-Teacher Program, and continuous mastery of skills to strengthen competencies of teachers.
+While in office, Gatchalian institute the "Win ang Edukasyon Program".

-Representative of the 1st District of Valenzuela (2013–2016)
+Return to the House (2013–2016)

-When Gatchalian returned to the Lower House in 2013, he filed education reforms to increase the number of math and science high schools across the country and to establish a nationwide school-based feeding program for kinder and elementary students across the country.
-On July 6, 2015, he filed the original version of the bill that revolutionized access to college education for millions of Filipino—the House Bill No. 5905, An Act Providing for Full Tuition Subsidy in State Universities and Colleges (SUCs), more commonly known as the Free Higher Education Act, that translated into the current law Republic Act No. 10931 or the Universal Access to Quality Tertiary Education Act.
+When Gatchalian returned to the Lower House in 2013, he filed education-related measures to increase the number of math and science high schools across the country and to establish a nationwide school-based feeding program for kinder and elementary students across the country.
+On July 6, 2015, he filed the original version of House Bill No. 5905, known as the Free Higher Education Act, that translated into the Universal Access to Quality Tertiary Education Act.
 He also supports the implementation of K–12 education in the Philippines as an investment for the future of younger generations.

-Some of his other proposed bills during this term include acts regulating parking fees in malls and commercial areas, including ROTC among the prerequisites for tertiary level graduation, increasing the budget for NAIA to transform its global image, abolishing the Road Board (a government agency that handled motor vehicle users' tax and road users' tax), protecting passengers against abusive and itinerant taxi drivers, for the declaration of candidates seeking to profit from election polls as nuisance candidates, as well as a proposed bill requiring proofs of parking space to car purchasers as a means to lessen traffic congestion.
+Some of his other proposed bills during this term include acts regulating parking fees in malls and commercial areas, including the completion of the Reserve Officers' Training Corps program among the prerequisites for tertiary level graduation, increasing the budget for the Ninoy Aquino International Airport to transform its global image, abolishing the Road Board (a government agency that handled motor vehicle users' tax and road users' tax), protecting passengers against abusive and itinerant taxi drivers, for the declaration of candidates seeking to profit from election polls as nuisance candidates, as well as a proposed bill requiring proofs of parking space to car purchasers as a means to lessen traffic congestion.

-Senator (2016–present)
+Senate (2016–present)

+Elections

-In June 2015, in an event in Quezon province, Gatchalian announced his bid for a Senate seat in the 2016 general election.
+In June 2015, in an event in Quezon, Gatchalian announced his bid for a Senate seat in the 2016 general election.
 In October 2015, senator and presidential candidate Grace Poe announced her senatorial slate under the coalition Partido Galing at Puso which included Gatchalian.
+He eventually won, receiving 14,953,768 votes and placing 10th in the senatorial race.

+Gatchalian presiding a Senate session during the 18th Congress inside the GSIS Building with other senators on remote locations via virtual conference during the COVID-19 pandemic, January 27, 2022.

+In October 2021, he filed a certificate of candidacy to for a second term as Senator.
+He was re-elected.

+Tenure

+Gatchalian (right) is sworn in by Tito Sotto (left) as the new president pro tempore of the Senate on June 3, 2026.
+He was later designated as acting Senate president.

-Gatchalian eventually won, receiving 14,953,768 votes and placing 10th in the senatorial race.
-He challenged then-incoming President Rodrigo Duterte to make education reform a top priority of his administration.
+Upon being elected Senator, Gatchalian urged then-incoming President Rodrigo Duterte to make education reform a top priority of his administration.
 In the 17th Congress, Gatchalian served as chairman of the Committee on Energy and Committee on Economic Affairs.
 In the 18th Congress, he served again as the chairman of the energy committee and also of the Committee on Basic Education, Arts and Culture.